Oostburg teens' ski trip across Lake Michigan wasn't the first; trio did it in 1962

 News At Other State Sites:

+- Health Groups Applaud Lawmakers for Bill to Raise the Tobacco Sales Age to 216 hours ago

+- Oostburg teens' ski trip across Lake Michigan wasn't the first; trio did it in 1...20 hours ago

 - Americans love soda, fancy water and fake milk.
-Can the dairy industry keep up?14 hours ago
+Can the dairy industry keep up?24 hours ago

-- Robin Vos – Vos misses mark with claim over timing of disability accommodation dispu...22 hours ago
+- Robin Vos – Vos misses mark with claim over timing of disability accommodation dispu...1 day ago

 - Vander Veldens Selling Whispering Pines Tree Business1 day ago